Urinary Incontinence (UI)

 Ongoing cases of UI are described as chronic and can be the result of long-term conditions which affect the production of urine and/or the urinary system, such as diabetes.
 Chronic UI can last indefinitely if left untreated, so it is important for anyone affected by UI to seek medical guidance.

 The most common types of UI are stress incontinence, i.e.placing stress on the bladder during involuntary physical activities, such as sneezing or laughing causes an involuntary release of urine, and urge incontinence, which is a sudden and uncontrollable need to urinate.
 If you think that you or a loved one may be affected by urinary incontinence, you can get a free symptom assessment by downloading the Ada app.

 There are six types of urinary incontinence:

-- Mixed urinary incontinence: this is when a person experiences two or more types of incontinence in combination.
+- Mixed urinary incontinence.
+This is when a person experiences two or more types of incontinence in combination.
 Stress and urge incontinence are the kinds of UI which are most commonly experienced together.

 Transient urinary incontinence